habitat-sh/habitat/docs/dev/design_documents/locking.md

 Functions which acquire locks should have the details described in their doc comment.
 Additionally, a suffix is applied to the function name to indicate the locks that are acquired either directly or indirectly.
-The suffix is an abbreviation of the lock name (e.g., `ml` for `MemberList::entries`) and an `r` or `w` to indicate a read or write lock, if applicable.
+The suffix is an abbreviation of the lock name (see [Lock Ordering](#lock-ordering) section) and an `r` or `w` to indicate a read or write lock, if applicable.
 If a function takes both a read and write lock `w` suffices.
 The ordering of the suffixes and doc comments should reflect the lock ordering.

 When adding code which takes a lock, it's important add the appropriate doc comment and suffix to the name of the function, and then propagate that